kobusjoubert/active_ad/README.md

 Each method also implements a bang method, `save!`, `create!` and `update!` which will raise an `ActiveAd::RecordInvalid` exception when validation fails or an
 `ActiveAd::RecordNotSaved` when the external API request fails.

 Method `destroy` will return `false` when the external API request fails, while `destroy!` will raise an `ActiveAd::RecordNotDeleted` exception.
-In both cases
-`true` will be returned when successful.
+In both cases `true` will be returned when successful.

 Method `unlink` will return `false` when the external API request fails, while `unlink!` will raise an `ActiveAd::RecordNotUnlinked` exception.
-In both cases
-`true` will be returned when successful.
+In both cases `true` will be returned when successful.

+Method `find` will return `nil` when the external API request fails, while `find!` will raise an `ActiveAd::RecordNotFound` exception.
+In both cases a subclass of `ActiveAd::Base` will be returned when successful.

 When using `where`, an enumerable will be returned and all results will be queried when calling `each` or `map` on it and will result in API rate limiting when being abused.
 It is up to you to enforce a `limit` if you don't want all results, for example `where.limit(10)`.
 The same goes for relational scopes like `account.campaigns`, you can use `account.campaigns.limit(10)`.

+Method `where` and models with `has_many` relations like `account.campaigns`, when calling `first`, `each`,  `map` and so on, will raise an `ActiveAd::RelationNotFound` exception when an external API request fails.
+To have it return `nil` instead, set `ActiveAd.raise_relational_errors` to `false` on initialization.

+Models with `belongs_to` relations like `campaign.account` will raise an `ActiveAd::RecordNotFound` exception when the external API request fails.
+To have it return `nil` instead, set
+`ActiveAd.raise_relational_errors` to `false` on initialization.

 Using Facebook's implementation to demonstrate usage.
 All of the platforms follow similar patterns, though their own implementations may differ slightly.